PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Accountable: `Reserved for tasks requiring review and/or dual control; ultimately accountable`
   - Consulted: `Those whose opinions are sought`
   - Informed: `Those who are kept up-to-date on progress, often only on completion`
+- Hint message for `From` and `To` account
+  - Until user enter text: `You can enter new text`
+  - For `To Account`: `From account doesn't have SLOA.
+You can enter new text also.`
 - [Mockup of Trade log task](https://drive.google.com/file/d/1RbOXZo9YZrrmKERqpEDgkbl40FrLDpB4/view?usp=sharing)